surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Privacy & Share Option

-You can securely save the dashboard and share them for team collaboration
+You can securely save and share the dashboard for better team collaboration.

 - **Report Name** name identifier for saving the report ( BiPlus allows you to use special character but does not  support any spaces )
 - **Title**  label for the report the way you want it to appear
 - **Info** any specific information about the report
-- **Private()** report saved in private section is accessed by the user itself.
+- ** Private()** report saved in private section is accessed by the user itself.
 - ** Public()** the report is saved in public section is accessed by all the users.
 -  **share()** the report saved under share section is accessed by specific set of users.